krathalan/miscellaneous-scripts/README.md

   - This functionality requires the [neofetch](https://www.archlinux.org/packages/community/any/neofetch/) package to be installed

 ## `update_git_repos` (bash)
-This script will `git pull` inside every Git repository in `~/Git`.
+This script will `git pull` inside every Git repository in `~/git`.
 The script will automatically determine whatever branch the repository is on and pull that branch.
-For example, if I had a Git repository at `~/Git/miscellaneous-scripts` on the branch "testing", and I ran the update_git_repos script, the script would run `git pull origin testing` in the `~/Git/miscellaneous-scripts` directory.
+For example, if I had a Git repository at `~/git/miscellaneous-scripts` on the branch "testing", and I ran the `update_git_repos` script, the script would run `git pull origin testing` in the `~/git/miscellaneous-scripts` directory.

 This script will skip any directory ending in ".git".